lostrhythm/note_s2/note_WordSenseDisambiguation.md

     # https://github.com/Jeff09/Word-Sense-Disambiguation-using-Bidirectional-LSTM
         # Global Vectors for Word Representation (GloVe), introduced by Pennington et al. (2014) is a hybrid
         # approach to embedding words that combine a log-linear model, made popular by Mikolov et al. (2013),
         # with counting based co-occurrence statistics to more efficiently capture global statistics
+    Semi-supervised Word Sense Disambiguation with Neural Models” by Yuan et al.
+        Their LSTM model is trained on sense supervised unlabeled data and generates context vectors based on previous history.
+        *generates context vectors?*
+        To predict senses, they hold out the sense evaluated word and run the entire context through their LSTM.